 The following students won awards for their Freedom Festival essay submissions.

 This year, Challenger students continued the tradition of achievement in the field of science.

-The following students were nominated to compete at the Broadcom MASTERS, which stands for math, applied science, technology, and engineering for rising stars.
-The nomination is a great honor as it designates the project as among the top 10% of middle school science fair projects in the United States.
-Entries are judged during the summer, and 300 top projects are announced in the fall.
+The following students were nominated to compete at the Thermo Fisher Junior Innovator Challenge.
+(This competition was formerly known as Broadcom MASTERS but has a new title sponsor starting this year.)
+Nomination to the Thermo Fisher JIC is a great honor as it designates the top 10% of middle school science fair projects from nearly 275 fairs in the United States.
+Entries are judged during the summer, and the top 300 projects are announced in the fall.
 We congratulate the nominees and wish them the best in the upcoming competition.

 Congratulations to the following first-place winners in their various regional Science Fair events.

 Each year, Challenger hosts Speech Festivals at the classroom, campus, and region levels to test students’ oratorical abilities.